CALL NOW FOR A FREE QUOTE 866.760.8194

-Companies don’t just develop proper waste management policies in order to save themselves money and increase efficiency.
-Another equally important reason for maintaining good waste management procedures is the impact it can have on the environment.
+Companies don’t just develop proper waste management policies to save themselves money and increase efficiency.
+Responsible business owners implement waste reduction strategies and modern commercial garbage disposal equipment as part of protecting the environment.

-When commercial waste isn’t disposed of properly, it can damage natural ecosystems, kill or maim wildlife, and cause harmful pollution to enter the atmosphere.
-Proper waste disposal is the responsibility of every business, and something that waste management consultants are happy to help businesses achieve.
+When commercial waste isn’t disposed of properly, it can damage natural ecosystems, kill or maim wildlife, and cause harmful pollution or hazardous wastes to enter the biosphere.
+Properly managing waste is the responsibility of every business and something that waste management consultants are happy to help businesses achieve.

 The Impact of Poor Waste Management

-Some of the examples of the negative impact of poor or improper waste management include:
+Some of the examples of the negative environmental impact of poor or improper waste management by businesses and manufacturing include:

 - Surface water contamination: When garbage, chemicals, and other waste ends up in oceans or rivers, it contaminates the water, often so much that it changes its chemical composition.
-Polluted water can harm animals, plants, and humans, as well as enter the soil, causing additional damage.
+Polluted water can harm animals, plants, and humans and seep into the water table.

-- Air pollution: Solid and liquid waste isn’t the only kind of pollution that needs to be worried about.
-Poor waste management can also lead to air pollution, which not only damages the environment, but can also cause respiratory conditions in humans, such as asthma.
+- Air pollution: Solid and liquid waste isn’t the only kind of pollution that needs to be managed by businesses.
+Improperly stored waste can also lead to air pollution, which not only damages the environment but can also cause respiratory conditions like asthma in humans.

 How Businesses Can Help

-Every year, American businesses produce millions of pounds of waste, from discarded paper to broken electronics.
-As such, it is important that companies do their part to properly manage and dispose of the garbage and waste they produce.
+Every year, commercial companies produce millions of pounds of waste, from discarded paper to broken electronics.
+What can your organization do to properly manage and dispose of the garbage and waste produced by your business?

-- Recycling: One of the easiest things businesses can do to help with waste management is to recycle their reusable waste.
-Not only does recycling keep waste out of landfills, it also lets much of the waste they produce get reused or repurposed.
+- Recycling: One of the easiest things businesses can do to reduce waste production is to recycle their reusable waste.
+Not only does recycling keep waste out of landfills, but it also lets much of the waste they produce get reused or repurposed.

-- Proper electronics disposal: Many electronic devices—even something as small as batteries and cell phones—are made from harmful materials that can cause damage to the environment.
-Businesses should make sure to dispose of their electronics through a proper electronic waste disposal service.
+- Electronics disposal: Many electronic devices—even something as small as batteries and cell phones—are made from harmful materials that can cause damage to the environment.
+Businesses should make sure to dispose of their electronics through a proper electronic waste disposal